designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 Contains full versions of [Type Rendering Mix](http://typerendering.com/)

-This is a fully working version that has been used in many campaigns already!
+This is a fully working version that has been used in over 250 campaigns already!

 ##Requirements##